 - Course Information Sheets (provided as PDF documents above) are updated annually.
-Course Information Sheets for 2013-14 will be available from the middle of 2013.
+Course Information Sheets for 2014-15 will be available from June 2014.

 How you study

 You can choose to study independently or, where available, pay for additional educational support at a local institution to benefit from face-to-face tutorial support and the opportunity to interact with fellow students in person.

 The specially written study materials are developed by academics appointed by LSE.
 They guide you through the textbooks which are the real focus of your study.
 The cost of your study pack is included in your initial and continuing registration fees.
 Study materials include:

 - a Programme handbook containing practical information and advice such as how to enter for exams